 Influenza activity remains high across the state of Texas although activity has slightly decreased over the past few weeks.
-Compared to the previous week, the percentage of patient visits due to influenza-like illness (ILI) and the percentage of specimens testing positive for influenza reported by public health and hospital laboratories has marginally decreased.
+Compared to the previous week, the percentage of patient visits due to influenza-like illness (ILI) and the percentage of specimens testing positive for influenza reported by hospital laboratories has marginally decreased.
+The percentage of specimens testing positive for influenza reported by public health laboratories has slightly increased.
 One influenza-associated pediatric death was reported.
-Fourteen ILI or influenza-associated outbreaks were reported.
-In addition to flu, other respiratory viruses-especially rhinovirus/enterovirus-were detected in Texas during week 06.
+Twenty ILI or influenza-associated outbreaks were reported.
+In addition to flu, other respiratory viruses-especially rhinovirus/enterovirus-were detected in Texas during week 07.
 It is too early to tell if influenza activity has peaked for the season in Texas.